ubuntu-mate/ubuntu-mate.org/pages/roadmap.md

 MATE desktop and for you to be able to send files or links wirelessly between your mobile devices and Ubuntu MATE.

-  * *Implemented since Ubuntu MATE 16.04 by using the Software Boutique to install KDE Connect Indicator"
+  * *Implemented since Ubuntu MATE 16.04 by using the Software Boutique to install KDE Connect Indicator*